MicrosoftDocs/WSL/WSL/compare-versions.md

 WSL 2 distributions currently cannot reach IPv6-only addresses.
 We are working on adding this feature.

-## WSL 2 Virtual Hardware Disk limitations
+## Expanding the size of your WSL 2 Virtual Hardware Disk

 WSL 2 uses a Virtual Hardware Disk (VHD) to store your Linux files.
 If you reach its max size you may need to expand it.